-February is Age-Related Macular Degeneration awareness month.
-Age-related macular degeneration (AMD) is a problem with your retina.
+February is Age-Related Macular Degeneration Awareness Month.
+Age-Related Macular Degeneration (AMD) is a problem with your retina.
 It happens when a part of the retina called the macula is damaged.
 With AMD, you lose your central vision.
 You cannot see fine details, whether you are looking at something close or far.
 However, your peripheral (side) vision will still be normal.
-For instance, imagine you are looking at a clock with hands.
-With AMD, you might see the clock’s numbers but not the hands.
+For instance, imagine looking at a clock with hands; with AMD, you might see the clock’s numbers but not the hands.

 Which Snacks Should I Avoid?

-Cookies, Chips, and even nuts are on the list.
-According to the study, vegetable, monounsaturated and polyunsaturated fats, along with linoleic acid, put junk food enthusiasts at a higher risk for eye disease.
+Cookies, chips, and even nuts are on the list.
+According to the study, vegetable, monounsaturated, and polyunsaturated fats, along with linoleic acid, put junk food enthusiasts at a higher risk for eye disease.
 The foods that contain these fats are highly processed, store-bought junk foods.
-Included in the study: margarine, chocolate, commercially prepared pie, cake, cookies, peanut butter, potato chips, french fries, and nuts.
+The study includes margarine, chocolate, commercially prepared pie, cake, cookies, peanut butter, potato chips, french fries, and nuts.
 The study’s 349 subjects were between 55 and 80 years old and had advanced stages of age-related macular degeneration.

-- Avoid highly processed snack foods such as cakes, cookies, potato chips.
+- Avoid highly processed snack foods such as cakes, cookies, and potato chips.

 - Avoid partially hydrogenated fats, especially coconut oils.